-Also known as Cash Receivables, the Accounts Receivable is money owed to a business from its clients.
-The Accounts Receivable account is shown on your Balance Sheet as an Asset.
+Also known as cash receivables, accounts receivable is money owed to a construction business from its clients.
+Accounts receivable is shown on your balance sheet as an asset.

 In this video…

-Accounts receivable is money owed to your business by your clients or customers, and shown on your balance sheet as an asset.
+Accounts receivable is money owed to your construction business by your clients or customers, and it shows up on your balance sheet as an asset.
 Managing your accounts receivable is key to the livelihood of your business.
-The most important thing I can say here is, bill early, bill often.
+The most important thing to remember is: bill early, bill often.
 It’s so easy to fall into the trap of being too busy working and getting the project done to bill in a timely manner.

 When writing your contract, pay special attention to the terms.
 How often do you get to bill?
 How long after billing do you get paid?
 In most cases, it’s best to bill right after processing payroll.

 There are several invoice formats used in construction: progress billing, usually percent complete by line item; time and materials, and cost plus a fixed fee; or unitary by the unit built or installed, draws at a specific point of construction, as well.
-You’ll find sample invoices available in the resources section on the On Track website.
+If you need help deciding which invoice format will work best for you, give us a call.
+You’ll find sample invoices in the resources section.

-Now that we’ve built our jobs, we can manage our receivables by reviewing our accounts receivable list often.
+Now that you’ve finished building your construction jobs, it’s time to collect payment.
+It’s important to manage your receivables by reviewing your accounts receivable list often.
 There are many formats of accounts receivable, such as the aging report.
-This will show past-due receivables.
-Remember, the older the receivables get, the less likely we are to collect them.
+This shows past-due receivables.
+Remember, the older the receivables get, the less likely you are to collect them.
+So again, collect early and often!

-In the next video, we’ll talk about accounts payable.
+In the next video, you’ll learn about accounts payable.

 Next Video: Accounts Payable